schuelaw/PhoneSensorMath/README.md

 distribution](https://www.anaconda.com/download/) comes with a jupyter interface.
 Download and install the software, run the _Anaconda Navigator_ and click the ```Launch``` button under the jupyter notebook icon.
-This will create a window in your browser that contains a fully function jupyter environment.
+This will create a window in your browser that contains a fully functioning jupyter environment.

 Alternatively, you can avoid installing software on your computer by